RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

-First, for people who are producing original beats, here are some tips to make them sound full.
+First, for people who are producing original beats, here are some tips to make them sound fuller and more professional.

 This is one of the hardest things to learn, because it can involve music theory as well as the technical aspects of music production.
 But at the end of the day, no amount of “producing” can compete with a song that was put together really effectively in the first place.